 June Weather in Alaska

 Alaska’s weather in June is surprisingly friendly.
-You’ll find milder temperatures, extended daylight hours, and an atmosphere that’s perfect for exploration.
+The highlights are milder temperatures, extended daylight hours, and an atmosphere perfect for exploration.

-- Average Temperatures: June temperatures are mild, with daytime highs reaching between 55°F to 70°F, depending on where you are.
+- Average Temperatures: June temperatures are mild, with daytime highs reaching between 55°F and 70°F, depending on where you are.
 The summer season brings a mix of cool breezes and warmer spells.

-- Hours of Daylight: June offers some of the longest days of the year, giving you ample time to explore without a rush.
+- Hours of Daylight: June offers some of the year’s longest days, giving you ample time to explore without a rush.
 The Midnight Sun phenomenon means certain areas see almost no night—perfect for those who want to pack a lot into a day.

-- Driest Month: June is often Alaska’s driest month, which makes it the perfect time for all those outdoor activities that might be dampened by the rainy season.
+- Driest Month: June is often Alaska’s driest month, which makes it the ideal time for all those outdoor activities that might be dampened by the rainy season.

 Kenai Fjords National Park